kamilazdybal/PCAfold/docs/user/data-preprocessing.rst

 Data manipulation
 *****************

-This section includes functions for performing some basic data manipulation such as centering and scaling and outlier detection and removal.
+This section includes functions for performing basic data manipulation such as centering and scaling and outlier detection and removal.

 Functions
 =========

+.. autofunction:: PCAfold.preprocess.analyze_centers_change

 --------------------------------------------------------------------------------